MAT 321 - PS4¶

-In these problems sets, we have used repeatedly that circulant matrices are diagonalized by the DFT to:
+In these problem sets, we have used repeatedly that circulant matrices are diagonalized by the DFT to:

 That is, we used the fact that: